 Remember That Mobile Matters

 An increasing number of people are consuming their online data through smartphones and other mobile devices.
-Make sure that you use responsive design in creating your email, so it looks nice and reads well no matter which device is used for opening.
+Make sure that you use a responsive design in creating your email, so it looks nice and reads well no matter which device is used for opening.

 Don’t Forget Your Call to Action